European Certificates of Origin

 pdo

-PDO - Protected Designation of Origin (PDO) - covers the term used to describe foodstuffs which are produced, processed and prepared in a given geographical area using recognized know-how.
+PDO - Protected Designation of Origin (PDO) - covers the term used to describe foodstuffs that are produced, processed, and prepared in a given geographical area using recognized know-how.

 pdi